Start planning ahead for your someday.

 Retirement looks different for everybody.
 Some people pursue hobbies while others enjoy volunteering their time.
 The common factor in every retirement plan is money.

-As a SouthPoint Financial Credit Union member, you have access to qualified investment representatives who can help you craft a plan and work toward your long-term goals.
+As a SouthPoint Financial Credit Union member, you have access to investment representatives, through/with SouthPoint Investment Services who can help you craft a plan and work toward your long-term goals.
 It all starts with a complimentary consultation and portfolio review where you’ll learn about your options.

 A fixed annuity contract allows for tax-deferred growth.
 In exchange for a lump sum payment, the annuity earns a fixed interest rate.
 The insurance company that issues the contract guarantees both the initial payment and interest rate.
 Fixed annuities can provide a guaranteed income payout, for either a specified term or for life.
 The guarantee comes from the insurance company not the credit union.